rambly/ZeldaClassic-zscript-docs/README.md

       !!! note
             This text will show up in a note box, hopefully.

 You can run `mkdocs serve` from the command line, then navigate to [http://localhost:8000/](http://localhost:8000/) in your browser to see the document in HTML format.
+If you're on Windows, you can just run the batch file.
 It will automatically update as you save the .md files.
 To close the server, just hit `CTRL-C` in the command prompt you started the server from.